neguse/noiz2sa-port/bulletml/src/tinyxml/readme.txt

 	This is the only directive/special tag parsed by by TinyXml.
-	Generally directive targs are stored in TiXmlUnknown so the commands won’t be lost when it is saved back to disk.
+	Generally directive targs are stored in TiXmlUnknown so the commands wonâ€™t be lost when it is saved back to disk.

 <?-- Our to do list data -->